Appalachian Trail Resupply Points

 Mile 31 – Mountain Crossings: A full-service outfitter with full resupply, the trail will run you right into the front door of this first stop along the trail.
 As mentioned above, you don’t need more than four days of food to get you here.

 Mile 52 OR 69 – Hiawassee, GA: Multiple shuttles are available into town.
+During NOBO season 2023, the City of Hiawassee plans to run free shuttles into town from both Dicks Creek and Unicoi Gaps.
+Home to Trailful, a full service outfitter and resupply shop.
 Free shuttles by appointment are included if you stay at Hostel Around the Bend, 706-389-9668.
 Town has a full grocery store (Ingles) and Dollar General.

 Mile 110 – Franklin, NC: At Winding Stair Gap, US 64, hitch a ride into Franklin.
 Check out Outdoor 76 outfitter for gear, resupply, and a 10% hiker discount.
 While in town, visit the Lazy Hiker Brewing Company and Rock House Lodge (attached to the Outdoor 76 outfitter) to celebrate exiting your first state!
 You can also resupply at Ingles or Dollar General in town.

 Mile 137 – Nantahala Outdoor Center: No hitch required!
 NOC Outfitters is on-site with gear and food resupply.